Definition of AGVs and AMRs

 What is an AGV?

-In JISD6801, AGV is defined as “a vehicle that has the function of automatically traveling in a certain area and transporting goods other than humans such as loads, and is not used on the road stipulated by the Road Traffic Act.”
+In JIS D6801, an AGV is defined as "a vehicle that can travel autonomously within a certain area and transport items other than people, such as cargo, and is not to be used on roads defined by the Road Traffic Act."

-It is categorized according to the guide that indicates the route to be navigated, and there are various types of navigation methods such as magnetic navigation, laser navigation, and image navigation.
+They are classified by the inductor that indicates the route they take, and there are various types of driving methods, such as electromagnetic guidance, optical guidance, and image guidance.

 Automated guided vehicle (guide type)